You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • DO talk to your health care team about your risk of getting osteoporosis or heart problems after this treatment.

-• DO NOT smoke or drink alcohol while on treatment without talking to your health care team first.
+• DO NOT use tobacco products (such as smoking cigarettes or vaping) or drink alcohol while on treatment without talking to your health care team first.
 Smoking and drinking can make side effects worse and make your treatment not work as well.

 • DO NOT drive, operate machinery or do any tasks that need you to be alert if you feel fatigued, dizzy, or drowsy (less common).